Colonoscopy

 - Health (OHIP) card or valid health-care coverage

-- Someone to help you get home, as the sedation may impair your ability to travel safely
+- Someone to help you get home, because the sedation may affect your ability to travel safely

 How to access our services

-You need a referral from a health-care provider to be seen at Endoscopy.
+You need a referral from a health-care provider to be seen in Endoscopy.
 Visit our referral criteria for more information.

 Endoscopy